 Popular Hiking Trails

 While this national park is a must for anyone in the know, it’s not as built up as you’d expect.
 The visitor's center is often empty and maps seem impossible to come by.
-The trails are pretty well marked (no need for a guide which aren’t even an option in the park) but you’ll notice that most of the hiking trails either end at or encircle a huge rock that towers over the thick forest.
+The trails are pretty well marked (no need for a guide which isn’t even an option in the park) but you’ll notice that most of the hiking trails either end at or encircle a huge rock that towers over the thick forest.
 Hiking up on the rocky cliffs gets you an ah-mazing 360° view of the trees below.
-If you have a sharp eye, maybe you can spot the red-roofs of the small mining village of El Chico.
+If you have a sharp eye, maybe you can spot the red roofs of the small mining village of El Chico.

 This site maps out a couple of trails to help you picture what to expect, but overall trails are pretty moderate, usually between 2.5 - 7 miles.
 They are well marked and easy to follow, just make sure you're ready to take plenty of pictures.
 This is one pretty park.